velexi-research/VLXI-Cookiecutter-Research/README.markdown

   contain final analysis results, and be the work product of the entire data science team.

 ### 1.3.
-Skeleton Components
+Template Files

-Skeleton files and directories are indicated by the 'skeleton' suffix.
+Template files and directories are indicated by the 'template' suffix.
 These files and directories are intended to simplify the set up of the lab notebook.
-When appropriate, they should be renamed (with the 'skeleton' suffix removed).
+When appropriate, they should be renamed (with the 'template' suffix removed).

 ------------------------------------------------------------------------------